CONTACT – Betsy Stein

 “Many youths will benefit from the existence of the PAL program and I am happy that our campus police officers will be participating in this wonderful program,” said UMBPF Chief Martinez Quteaz Davenport, Sr., MS. Davenport saw the benefits of PAL when he was with the Baltimore City Police Department in the 1990s before it was cut in 2009.
 “Officers and youths had created a strong bond which broke down negative barriers between the police and the community,” he said.

 UMB received $28,800 to launch the program, which will initially serve 32 students.
 PAL will meet two afternoons a week with 16 elementary students attending on Thursdays and 16 middle school students on Fridays.
-The grant will enhance already existing programing at the CEC, provide a set curriculum and allow it to continue year round.
+The grant will enhance already existing programming at the CEC, provide a set curriculum and allow it to continue year round.

 Covering more than just athletics, PAL activities will include science experiments, physical fitness, career exploration, community service, visual arts, reading enrichment, and more.
 As part of their field placement, UMB's School of Nursing public health students lead activities for boys and girls on Thursdays.
-Outside partners will bring in programing and Saturday field trips will explore the city and beyond.
+Outside partners will bring in programming and Saturday field trips will explore the city and beyond.